Module

 • Dealing with emergencies

-• Organising activity for the week
+• Organising activities for the day/week/month

 What physical and cognitive skills do you need for these activities?